sbvevo2025/smart-finance-assistant/README.md

 ## Purpose of Smart Finance Assistant

-The Smart Finance Assistant is an AI-powered financial assistant application that helps individuals understand their spending, while giving personalised financial guidance
+The Smart Finance Assistant is an AI-powered financial assistant application that helps individuals understand their spending, while giving personalised financial guidance.

+## Key Features
+- 📊 **Transaction Analysis:** Uploading a CSV file containing transaction data and giving detailed spending breakdowns
+- 🤖 **AI Financial Advisor:** An proficient AI assistant for personalised financial advice and information
+- 📈 **Spending Insights:** Insights given to the user to identify spending habits and methods for savings opportunities
+- 🧮 **Financial Calculators:** Planned savings goals, budgeting, and emergency funds
+- 🔍 **RAG System:** Retrieves relevant information from a base to reference, enhancing AI responses
+- 🎯 **Gradio UI:** Gradio implementation with a user-friendly interface for easy interaction
 ---

 ## 📂 Suggested Repo Layout
 You may adapt this structure or create your own.
 Clarity and organisation are graded in the rubric.